Karnataka: Former minister Vaijanath Patil passes away

 [Will complete full term, says Karnataka CM Yediyurappa]

-He was the Horticulture minister in the Ramakrishna Hegde's government i1d later held the portfolio of Urban Development department in HD Deve Gowda cabinet in 1994.
+He was the Horticulture minister in the Ramakrishna Hegde's government and later held the portfolio of Urban Development department in H D Deve Gowda cabinet in 1994.
 Hailing from Bidar, Patil later moved and settled at Chincholi taluk of Kalaburagi district.

 Patil was born on 29 July 1938 in the agricultural family at Hakyala village of Aurad Taluk Bidar district.
 He completed his BA from BVB degree college Bidar and LLB from SSL law college in Gulbarga.
 For his service to society, Gulbarga University conferred an honorary doctorate upon him during its 31st Annual Convocation.